 The standardization efforts in ISO are paying more attention to digital twins in industry and relative fields.
 Committee 184, and its subcommittee "Industrial Data" has a standard series for smart manufacturing, and several other digital twin standardization projects related to industrial data and systems.
 ISO also created a work group named ISO/IEC JTC 1/SC 41/WG6 which specifically focuses on digital twin standardization, including concepts, terminology (ISO.
 ISO/IEC AWI 30173), use cases (ISO.
 ISO/IEC AWI 30172) and related technologies of digital twin (ISO.
 ISO 23247--2021).

 The International Electrotechnical Commission (IEC) has a digital twin related working group IEC/TC65/WG24 which provides guidance for Asset Administration Shell (AAS), which can be considered as an implementation method of digital twin in smart manufacturing.
-AAS provide solutions for real world asset representation in the information world by structures, properties, and services in order to benefit industrial operation and management process (IEC.
+AAS provides solutions for real world asset representation in the information world by structures, properties, and services in order to benefit industrial operation and management process (IEC.
 IEC 62832--2020).
 The IEEE-SA Digital Representation Working Group (IEEE-SA DR_WG) provides a series of standards in digital representation for various elements in the digital twin.
-IEEE 1451 proposed a solution for sensor interface, it provides a common interface by creating a self-descriptive electric datasheet and a network-independent smart transducer object model, which allows sensor manufacturers to support multiple networks and protocols, thus facilitating the plug and play of sensors to networks.
+IEEE 1451 proposes a solution for sensor interface, it provides a common interface by creating a self-descriptive electric datasheet and a network-independent smart transducer object model, which allows sensor manufacturers to support multiple networks and protocols, thus facilitating the plug and play of sensors to networks.

 Standard series IEEE 2888, this standard series comprehensively defines interface between cyber (digital twin) and physical world.